laurenkeegan/laurenkeegan.github.io/README.md

 **Languages:** Spanish (conversational)

+**Education:** Lewis & Clark College, Bachelor of Arts.
+Major in Philosophy, Minor in Computer Science

 ### Notable Work and Accomplishments

+- As an Alumni Teaching Assistant, I help facilitate a course for alumni and parents, The Moral Machine: A Humanistic Approach to AI and Big Data, which covers topics such as knowledge, privacy, and justice to understand legal, social, and political impacts of AI.
+I created a [course overview](https://www.eatdrinkscenicviews.com/the-moral-machine) web page and a [course resources](https://www.eatdrinkscenicviews.com/moral-machine-resources) web page using Wix website editing software.
+I meet weekly with Professor Joel Martinez and Office of Alumni members to determine the structure for the week's class.
+I plann and deliver contributions on my areas of research expertise, and answer students’ questions about the course materials.

 - In my artificial intelligence ethics research in the summer of 2019, I investigated models of ethical decision-making procedures for AI, focusing on the intelligence of neural networks and agency of self-driving cars.
 The resulting research bibliography now helps form and advance L&C’s future data studies institute.
 I evaluated the social and legal impacts of current practices and new possibilities for ethical AI software development, sought to optimize public communication, and authored a research project on data ethics and personal privacy rights.
 I partnered with my philosophy advisor, [Joel Martinez,](https://college.lclark.edu/live/profiles/75-joel-martinez) and we were funded by a Student-Faculty Collaborative Research Grant from the Lewis & Clark Dean of Students' office.